 There are a variety of ways that you can get in touch.

 If you call us, we aim to answer your call within six rings.
 If we can’t answer straight away, we will tell you how long you have to wait.
-If you contact us via the resident portal, or by email or letter, we will acknowledge your query on the day it is received.
+If you contact us via the resident portal (MyHastoe) or via a form sent from this website, we will acknowledge your query on the day it is received.

 We aim, wherever possible, to resolve your query at the first point of contact.
 If we can’t deal with it straight away, we will let you know the steps we will take to reach a resolution and when.
 We will ensure you are satisfied with the way we handled your contact.